 Coaching can be a cost-effective way to work with individual clergy and church leadership team.
 Typically these are done by phone or by video conferencing.
 Some prep work is done between meetings with the coach.

 Coaching for clergy, open-ended: Coaching assumes the individuals have the answers that fit themselves and their own circumstances that can be unlocked by untangling thoughts and emotions, charting small steps through big projects, unblocking limiting beliefs, and creating accountability that increases focus.
-This can be helpful in addressing challenges, fulfilling dreams, and making transitions.
+This can be helpful in strengthening leadership, addressing challenges, fulfilling dreams, fostering self-care, and making transitions.

 Coaching for clergy, content-rich: Coaching is a useful approach for exploring new information, applying it to your situation, and implementing the action steps needed to fulfill the vision.
 The coachee decides the content.
 Examples include making new connections to the wider community, preaching, stewardship, changing Faith Formation, deciding whether your congregation is ready for revitalization.

 Coaching for a lay team, content-rich: Coaching can be done for groups, typically working in tandem with their pastoral leadership.
-Sometimes work begins by coaching through a church evaluation report or a book that challenges "how things are done around here, or a "crisis" such as a conflict, recognition of a financial challenge, a move to a part time pastor.
+Sometimes work begins by coaching through a church evaluation report, a book that challenges "how things are done around here, or a "crisis" such as a conflict, recognition of a financial challenge, a move to a part time pastor.

 Workshops and All Church Gatherings: